When Nicholas 1 began to rule. The army of Emperor Nicholas Pavlovich. Economic development. Fight against corruption

 financial reform

-measures to improve the life of the peasants
+measures to improve the life of peasants

 Foreign policy of Nicholas I